 HECS-HELP covers the costs of your undergraduate degree.
 Pending your eligibility, the Australian Government pays for some of your studies, and gives you a loan to pay for the rest.

-You’ll repay your HECS-HELP loan through the tax system when you’re employed full-time and earning over a certain amount.
-Visit Study Assist to find out more about when you will start repaying your loan.
+You’ll repay your HECS-HELP loan through the tax system when you’re working full-time and earning over a certain amount.
+Visit Study Assist to find out more about repaying your loan.
+To help you understand what your repayments might be after your income is over the threshold, use the ATO’s Study and training support loans repayment calculator.

 With HECS-HELP, there’s no limit for your student loan amount for eligible courses, which is especially useful if you plan on studying again in the future or are continuing your study journey.